BitDevsNYC/BitDevsNYC.github.io/_posts/2022-12-15-socratic-seminar-119.md

 We will be meeting at the Chaincode Labs office again!
 Please make sure you are RSVP'd, an identifier (but not a full name) is required for entry.

-If you can't make it to the main event please join us at PUBKEY around 9:30PM EST. **Learn about this awesome new establishment [here](https://ny.eater.com/2022/12/13/23494423/pubkey-opening-manhattan-bitcoin-bar).**
+If you can't make it to the main event please join us at PUBKEY around 9:30PM. **Learn about this awesome new establishment [here](https://ny.eater.com/2022/12/13/23494423/pubkey-opening-manhattan-bitcoin-bar).**

 ## Presentation